-Of course when we die we cease to be as we are and our bodies are duly buried.
-However my belief is that our souls never die.
+Of course when we die we stop to be as we are and our bodies are duly buried.
+Yet my belief is that our souls never die.
 Our inner selves continue to live.

-Obviously we are not visible but we are there is spirit and hopefully in heaven.
-If you read my initial article you will remember that I remarked that no one has physically returned to tell us so this is my take on the subject.
+We are not visible but we are there is spirit and in heaven.
+If you read my initial article, you will remember, that I remarked that no one has physically returned to tell us so this is my take on the subject.

 Makes sense to me and I am a firm believer in God without being overly religious.
 I pray often and ask for help.
 Sometimes it takes a while and sometimes it comes very quickly but, Dan Brown, in my eyes has it right.
 God has never yet let me down and the thought that he plants the ideas in ones head is a very good comfort.
 But you have to believe.